E-Zian/Gaussian-Image-Filter/README.md

 This project requires [OpenCV](https://opencv.org/).

 - Make sure OpenCV is installed on your system.
-- Add OpenCV `include` and `lib` directories to your Visual Studio project.
 - Add the OpenCV `bin` directory (DLLs) to your system PATH if running the program outside VS.

 ## How to Run